45krishmehta/VSD_INTERNSHIP_2026/Task-2/README.md

 ---

-# Application of Digital Design Concepts – Elevator Controller FSM
+# Application of Digital Design Concepts (Elevator Controller FSM) and compiling it using GCC/RISC-V/SPIKE

 To demonstrate a practical application of digital design concepts, a simple Elevator Controller was implemented using the Finite State Machine (FSM) approach.